 - Be an approved applicant on the Department of Housing & Public Works housing register.

 For further information on eligibility:

-Social Housing Eligibility Criteria and Applications for Housing Assistance (Form 7) are available from our office at 2/28 Rankin Street, The Innisfail Court House and can also be downloaded from the Department of Housing & Public Works website: www.hpw.qld.gov.au
+Social Housing Eligibility Criteria and Applications for Housing Assistance (Form 7) are available from our office at 2/28 Rankin Street or can be downloaded from the Department of Housing & Public Works website: www.hpw.qld.gov.au

 - The amount of rent paid is determined by the combined gross assessable household

 - Tenants pay up to 25% of income as rent plus rent assistance.

 - If the household income decreases or increases, so does the rent.

 - Most tenants are eligible for rent assistance from the Department of Human Services.

 - Rent can be paid by Centrelink deduction, direct debit or cash.

 - If you are referred to Wet Tropics Community Housing, you will be contacted by us